chatnoir-eu/chatnoir-pyterrier/README.md

 # 🔍 chatnoir-pyterrier

 Use the ChatNoir search engine in PyTerrier.
+Powered by the [`chatnoir-api`](https://pypi.org/project/chatnoir-api/) package.

 ## Installation